edb-gjengen/hmgrisen/bot/README.md

 ## Get started

 0. Create a bot user / obtain a bot token.
-[Se her](https://discordpy.readthedocs.io/en/stable/discord.html)
+[See this guide](https://discordpy.readthedocs.io/en/stable/discord.html)

 1. Make a copy of the `.env.example` file and rename it to `.env`